US Treasury takes 'one of its most significant sanctions actions to date' on anniversary of Russia's war against Ukraine - Local News 8

 “We are going to get those evaders,” Nuland said last week.

-Among those sanctioned Friday are Swiss-Italian businessman Walter Moretti “and his network of associates and companies” — including companies based in Switzerland, the United Arab Emirates, Malta, Bulgaria and Russia — whom the Treasury Department said “have covertly procured sensitive Western technologies and equipment for Russian intelligence services and the Russian military, including hydraulic presses, armament packages, and armor plating.”
+Among those sanctioned by the Treasury Department Friday are Swiss-Italian businessman Walter Moretti “and his network of associates and companies” — including companies based in Switzerland, the United Arab Emirates, Malta, Bulgaria and Russia — whom the Treasury Department said “have covertly procured sensitive Western technologies and equipment for Russian intelligence services and the Russian military, including hydraulic presses, armament packages, and armor plating.”

 “Moretti and his associates have also procured equipment for Russia’s nuclear weapons laboratories,” the Treasury Department said.